Youngtechie/Rebus-Puzzles_webpage/README.md

  _Skip to [Import from Github to Replit](#Import-from-Github-to-Replit)]_

-Now clone the forked repository to your machine.
 Go to your Github account and open the forked repository, click on the `code` button then click the _copy to clipboard_ icon as shown below:

 ![clone this repo](./screenshots/3.jpg)
 ![Copy the url](./screenshots/4.png)